 Awareness of the polycrisis

 Kaira Jewel Lingo: I think this election, which is our present moment concern, is also a metaphor of climate catastrophe and all of the extreme weather events we’re facing.
 All of these things need the same kind of attention.
 We are just entering a time where things are destabilized.
-Whoever wins the election, we’re going to still have that issue very much front and center.
-There will be more and more climate refugees, more and more people whose lives are upended by a lack of water, extreme heat fires, floods, so this both – finding inner practices that can support us – but I think more – being able to be connected to other people – is really the key to survival through this ongoing period of turbulence.
+Whoever wins the election, we’re still going to have that issue very much front and center.
+There will be more and more climate refugees, more and more people whose lives are upended by a lack of water, extreme heat fires, floods, so this both – finding inner practices that can support us – but I think more – being able to connect with other people – is really the key to survival through this ongoing period of turbulence.

 Embodying the insight of inter-being in the choices we make

 It is one of the reasons why we want to live in this center so that we have a way to ground daily.
-That’s much more of the focus of our life, to be deeply grounded in spiritual practice, but also where we’re connected to the land, we’re growing food, we’re bringing other people into connection to the Earth.
+That’s much more of the focus of our lives, to be deeply grounded in spiritual practice, but also where we’re connected to the land, we’re growing food, we’re bringing other people into connection with the Earth.
 We’re building a community where we take care of each other.
 We’re actually seeding the kind of future that is viable, a simple living, very intentional, ecological way of being with the Earth in terms of the building, the architecture.
 For example, using solar power and as little energy as possible in terms of how you build.
 We want to live in a way that is in integrity with what we know to be our interconnection with the world and offer the possibility of touching that to people who come and practice.

 One of the things we can also see as a practice for these times is living more simply ourselves.
 How can we really put into practice now, whatever it is that’s going to help the whole of humanity, the whole of our planet make this work?
 It means we need to consume less.
 I know that’s not always so easy, but when you live in community you can live more simply or when you are on the land.
 I’m not saying everyone has to move into the countryside, but the question is, what can each of us do to move that along in our own daily lives?